A Monkey's Tale: Plot

 A narrator speaks that long ago, an earthquake separated a tribe of monkeys.
 One group escaped the flood brought on by the quake by climbing to the top of the trees while the other clung to the roots.
 In the flood's wake, the single tribe becomes two with mutual suspicion and fear of each other maintaining the divide.

 Kom is a member of the Woonkos, the tribe of monkeys residing in the tree canopy, who live in obsessive fear of falling into the world below which they believe to be inhabited by demons.
 Kom refuses to believe these superstitions and dismisses the warnings of both his older brother, Gavin, and the paranoid elder of the Woonkos.
 However, on the way home, he accidentally falls from the trees into the land below.
-He is saved by the king of the Lankoos who have developed into a medieval-themed culture with advanced scientific knowledge, but equal levels of superstition and prejudice towards their Woonko cousins whom they believe to be savages.
+He is saved by the king of the Lankoos who have developed into a medieval-themed culture with a similar level of scientific knowledge, but equal levels of superstition and prejudice towards their Woonko cousins whom they believe to be savages.
 While at the King's castle, Kom befriends and falls for Gina, a young maid, while the castle librarian, Master Martin, teaches him to behave as a Lankoo while also teaching him about academic topics such as astronomy.
 The King is amused by Kom's attitude and impressed by the various cries his people use to communicate, prompting the King to make Kom his jester, although Gina gets annoyed when he tries too hard for popularity, and forgets her, prompting her to break off their relationship.
 Kom briefly attempts to return home, only for the King to remind him that he isn't a prisoner of the Lankoos, prompting Kom to return and reconcile with Gina.